 The Benefits of Gardening

-Studies have found that simply being around plants can boost health and happiness.
+Studies have found many gardening health benefits, in fact, simply being around plants can boost health and happiness.
 Essentially, they do the opposite of what we humans do when we breathe: they absorb carbon dioxide and release oxygen, which helps remove toxins from the air we breathe indoors.
 Research from NASA indicates that houseplants can remove up to 87 percent of toxins in the air within 24 hours.
 Plus, plants are stress busters, and picking up gardening or overall plant care as a hobby as opposed to nights of drinking or binging on other unhealthy habits, can have real therapeutic benefits.

-Simply seeing greenery and nature helps us feel more relaxed and calmer, plus studies have shown that it also improves concentration and productivity by up to 15 percent, perhaps simply because it calms our mind and boosts our mood.
+Simply seeing greenery and nature helps us feel more relaxed and calmer which is why gardening therapy provides such great results.
+Studies have even shown that it also improves concentration and productivity by up to 15 percent, perhaps simply because it calms our mind and boosts our mood.
 Lastly, gardening just might the answer to our overexerted attention spans that are preyed on daily by the mountains of emails, news and notifications from all our social media apps.
 Tending to plants is a form of “effortless attention” that can be done almost by instinct, allowing the brain to relax and release its mental block.
+As it turns out gardening and mental health are not so unrelated after all.

 Tips for How to Get Started